FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

   performance; consequently, the averaged Trial Loss Ratio can still end up below the specified Goal Loss Ratio value.

-{::comment}

-    MB40: Please split.
-Too long

-    VP: At this point we probably should add a subsection somewhere, discussing how short-time performance may fluctuate within reasonable-duration trial (even as short as 1s).

-    MK: Split with some rewording.
-    MK: Edited.

-{:/comment}

 - If an approximation of the SUT noise impact on the Trial Loss Ratio is known, it can be set as the Goal Loss Ratio (see definitions of Trial and Goal terms in [Trial Terms](#trial-terms) and [Goal Terms](#goal-terms)).

-{::comment}

-    MB41: Help readers find where to look for an authoritative definition.

-    VP: The original paragraph maybe describes periodic processes eating CPU or even impact of reconfiguration during traffic, but both may be too exotic for this specification.
-          I recommend to delete this paragraph.
-Otherwise, add link.

-    MK: Added.
-    MK: Edited.

-{:/comment}

-{::comment}

-    MB42: Help readers find where to look for an authoritative definition.

-    VP: Add link if not deleted?

-    MK: Added.
-    MK: Edited.

-{:/comment}

 - For more information, see an earlier draft [Lencze-Shima] (Section 5) and references there.